-- 1. Launch Business Adapter Studio and add a framework for a new adapter (see To Start the Business Adapter Studio on page 327). - In connected mode (only), configure the adapter's connection to the FlexNet Manager Suite database.
+- 1. Launch Business Adapter Studio and add a framework for a new adapter (see To Start the Business Adapter Studio). - 2.
+In connected mode (only), configure the adapter's connection to the FlexNet Manager Suite database.
 This is where imported data will be written by business adapters running in connected mode.
-See Connecting to the Compliance Database (Connected Mode Only) on page 346. - Configure the connection to the data source.
+See Connecting to the Compliance Database (Connected Mode Only). - 3.
+Configure the connection to the data source.
 This is where data will be imported from.
-See Connecting to a Data Source on page 331. - Confirm that you are querying the correct data from the data source.
-See Reviewing Data from the Source on page 349. - Load the list of properties from the data source, so that they can be mapped to objects in FlexNet Manager Suite.
-See Retrieving the List of Fields on page 350. - Link the objects in your source data to the objects that you want to update in FlexNet Manager Suite.
-See Choosing Target Database Items in FlexNet Manager Suite on page 352. - Define rules that manage updates and creation of these objects, based on the incoming data.
-See Defining Import Rules for a Database Item on page 354. - Define a mapping between the properties in the data source to those of the objects in FlexNet Manager Suite.
-See Defining Import Rules for Attributes/Properties on page 360. - 9.
+See Connecting to a Data Source. - 4.
+Confirm that you are querying the correct data from the data source.
+See Reviewing Data from the Source. - 5.
+Load the list of properties from the data source, so that they can be mapped to objects in FlexNet Manager Suite.
+See Retrieving the List of Fields. - 6.
+Link the objects in your source data to the objects that you want to update in FlexNet Manager Suite.
+See Choosing Target Database Items in FlexNet Manager Suite. - 7.
+Define rules that manage updates and creation of these objects, based on the incoming data.
+See Defining Import Rules for a Database Item. - 8.
+Define a mapping between the properties in the data source to those of the objects in FlexNet Manager Suite.
+See Defining Import Rules for Attributes/Properties. - 9.
 In connected mode, you can simulate the data import to confirm it is working as expected.
 If necessary, you may use logging and tracing to debug any issues with the business adapter.
-Access all of these topics through Testing and Diagnosis for Your Business Adapter on page 370. - 10.
-Save the adapter (Saving Business Adapters on page 330). - 11.
-In connected mode, perform a real import from the data source into FlexNet Manager Suite (this calls the business importer to do the import).
-See Running an Import from the Business Adapter Studio on page 378. - 12.
+Access all of these topics through Testing and Diagnosis for Your Business Adapter. - 10.
+Save the adapter (Saving Business Adapters).

+- 11. In connected mode, perform a real import from the data source into FlexNet Manager Suite (this calls the business importer to do the import).
+See Running an Import from the Business Adapter Studio. - 12.
 Outside Business Adapter Studio, for connected mode only, configure a scheduled task to regularly run your new adapter.
-See Setting Up Regular Imports (Connected Mode) on page 381.
+See Setting Up Regular Imports (Connected Mode).